Teen Dating Violence

-Teen dating violence (TDV) is a form of intimate partner violence that occurs between people who are in or were in a close relationship.
+Teen Dating Violence (TDV) is a form of intimate partner violence that occurs between young people who are in or were in a close relationship.

 Behaviors seen in TDV include: